I graduated from Bonds-Wilson High School in Charleston, South Carolina in 1972.

 I taught in CrossRoads for four years and then returned home to Malakoff.
 A few years ago I volunteered to do One Act Play and UIL Journalism.
 I came to realize what an impact UIL has on our students.
 As a result, I continue to involve myself in UIL activities.
 These students are so important.
 If I can make a difference, I want to do this!

-I am a recent widow.
+I am a widow.
 We were married for 37 years.We have three beautiful daughters.
 Two went to Malakoff High School and later went to North Texas.
 One went to A&M in College Station.
-All three earned their bachelor’s degree.
-One now has her master’s degree.
-I have two very amusing outside cats and want to adopt a rescue dog.
+All three earned their Bachelor’s degree.
+One now has her Master’s degree.
+One of my daughters rescued some kittens so I have cats but really want another dog.

 When I am not teaching I have several hobbies.
 Favorites include kayaking, being part of a chase team for hot-air balloons, reading for pleasure, photography, and listening to different genres of music.
 I also like traveling and learning about different areas of the United States and Europe.
 My husband and I hosted students through an exchange program for several years.
 We had kids from Germany, Brazil, and the Netherlands.
 They all went to Malakoff High School.
 I am passionate about teaching.
 I love what I do.